 - Spike filter removes spikes, glitches, fast transients or pacemaker impulses.

-with possibility to export the RR-intervals (beat to beat)
+- Pan-Tompkins QRS detector with possibility to export beats and RR-intervals

-- FM modulated ECG recording to EDF converter
+- FM modulated (transtelephonic) ECG recording to EDF converter

 - Z-EEG measurement